winthers/app-boilerplate/README.md

 # SPA Boilerplate
 > "Make you feel sexy"

-**What**

 This is my SPA boilerplate for building Backbone Marionette Apps, it contains a very opinionated workflow that I have adopted, and offers some features that I have come to depend on.

 **features**